 Chuck D continues to rule.
 The Public Enemy leader comes to Chicago to hang out with Mavis Staples and to showcase 2120 South Michigan Avenue, the former home of Chess Records.
 Also featured prominently in the video is Tribune/Sound Opinions critic Greg Kot’s Mavis biography, I’ll Take You There.
 Chuck’s new album, The Black In Man, is available now via Rap Central Station.

+YouTube: Public Enemy – “Harder Than You Think” from How You Sell Soul To A Soulless People Who Sold Their Soul?
 Am I just being nostalgic or does this song kick ass?
 The horns, especially, sound great.
 And something about Chuck’s voice immediately makes me hopeful and sad and excited and angry for the current … Continue reading New Public Enemy video – Harder Than You Think